 IN THE CASE OF AN INTERNAL ACADEMIC REVIEW

-The Urban Teachers program at the Johns Hopkins School of Education will convene an internal academic review for any participant who will receive a final course grade below a B-.
+Lead Clinical Faculty will conduct an internal academic review for any participant who will receive a final course grade below a B-.
 The review is intended to ensure that all grading policies and procedures were followed.

 As a result of this review, the following actions may occur: